minerva-medical/minerva-medical.github.io/index.md

 After signing up or logging in, the user will be provided with the option of viewing the inventories for either medications, vaccines, lab/testing supplies, and  patient supplies.

 ### Inventory Status Page
 Once a category is selected, the user will be brought to a page showing a table of the chosen category.
 This will include information such as drug/vaccine/supply, lot number, expiration, and quantity.
-When the user selects a specific item from the list, a popup of the item will be displayed to the screen showing more information such as status and location.
+When the user selects a specific item from the list, a popup of the item will be displayed on the screen showing more information on the item such as status and location.
+A navigation bar will also be present for the user to visit other inventory categories or to go to the home page of the application.
+The user is also able to view their profile on the top right or sign out of their account.

 ### Logoff Page
 Upon logging off the site the user is prompted with a goodbye message confirming that they have logged off the system.
 Here they have an option of logging back in.